All Products

 • Destination: 22/22 (SSH) or 3389/3389 (RDP)

-As shown in the following figure, the security group allows only 10.0.0.185 (the Bastionhost IP address) to access port 22 of the servers in the group.
+The security group allows only 47.100.XX.XX/32 (the Bastionhost egress IP address) to access port 22 of the servers in the group.

 3. Centrally manage assets and identities

-• Import assets: In the Bastionhost console, you can centrally import and manage assets that require O&M, such as ECS instances, databases, and applications.
+• Import assets: In the Bastionhost console, you can import assets that you need to manage, such as ECS instances, databases, and applications, for unified management.
+For details

 • Integrate identity sources:

-• You can create Bastionhost users.
-The users can then log on to Bastionhost to perform O&M on assets.
+• Create Bastionhost users to log on to Bastionhost and perform operations on assets.
 For more information, see Manage users.

 4. Configure access control policies

-• Grant permissions to users for assets: Follow the principle of least privilege.
-Grant each Bastionhost user permissions for only the minimum set of assets required for their work.
-For example, developers can access only servers in the development environment, and database administrators can access only database servers.
-For more information, see Grant permissions on assets and asset accounts to a user.
+• User and asset authorization: Follow the principle of least privilege.
+Grant each Bastionhost user access to only the assets they need.
+For example, developers can only access servers in the development environment, and database administrators can only access database servers.
+See Grant permissions on assets and asset accounts to a user.

-• Configure fine-grained control policies: You can use the control policy feature of Bastionhost for more fine-grained control.
-For example, you can restrict specific users from running important commands, such as `rm -rf`, set limits on the type and size of file transfers, and enable dual-person review and approval for sensitive operations.
-For more information, see Configure a control policy.
+• Configure fine-grained control policies: Use the control policy feature in Bastionhost for more granular control.
+You can restrict specific users from executing high-risk commands (such as rm -rf), set limits on the type and size of file transfers, and enable dual-person approval for sensitive operations.
+See Configure a control policy.